KarrLab/datanator/README.md

 This software is released open-source under the [MIT license](LICENSE).

 ## Development team
-The model was developed by the following individuals in the [Karr Lab](http://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai in New York, USA.
+The model was developed by the [Karr Lab](https://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai in New York, US.

+* Saahith Pochiraju
 * Yosef Roth
 * Balazs Szigeti
-* Saahith Pochiraju
 * Jonathan Karr

 ## Questions and comments
-Please contact the [Karr Lab](http://www.karrlab.org) with any questions or comments.
+Please contact the [Karr Lab](https://www.karrlab.org) with any questions or comments.